B-eT-a/Guides.MartysMods.com/docs/special_other/special_games/fivem.md

 ----------------

 #### Step 5.
-Cut or move the ReShade files and singular folder, into your FiveM `plugins` folder.
+Cut or move the ReShade files and singular folder from your Grand Theft Auto V game folder, into your FiveM `plugins` folder.

 These files and singular folder are:
 * `dxgi.dll` - ReShade Binary File
 * `reshade.ini` - ReShade Settings File
 * `ReShade-Shaders` - ReShade Shaders & Textures Folder